02/27/2023 / By JD Heyes

 She told me that her “son-in-law manages three organic food farms in California, Idaho, and Washington State”, and that he is “warning family and friends to get ready for severe food shortages starting this spring”.
 Apparently there are several factors that will cause food supplies to be tighter, and one of the biggest is the fact that the “Ohio spill has contaminated a lot of land and water”.
 Apparently there is a scramble “to find clean food” and her son-in-law is receiving lots of phone calls from buyers in the eastern half of the nation that want to buy what his farms are producing.

-Snyder then referenced Wall Street Journal report noting that contamination fears are spreading far beyond the small town where a massive chemical spill took place on February 3 following the derailment of a train.
+Snyder then referenced a Wall Street Journal report noting that contamination fears are spreading far beyond the small town where a massive chemical spill took place on February 3 following the derailment of a train.

 Giant Eagle, a grocery chain with numerous stores across five states, including Ohio and Pennsylvania, removed bottled water from their shelves out of an “abundance of caution” because it was bottled just 25 miles from the site of the derailment, which caused the environmental disaster, the outlet reported.
 Meanwhile, two high school basketball teams in Ohio decided to forfeit their games rather than travel to the region to play, citing concerns about the disaster’s potential impact on their health and safety, the paper noted further.